Wickford: Railway

-Wickford railway station is situated on the Shenfield to Southend Line, which provides train services between London Liverpool Street and Southend Victoria.
+Wickford railway station is situated on the Shenfield to Southend Line, which provides services between London Liverpool Street and Southend Victoria.
 A journey to London takes approximately 40 minutes.

-The Crouch Valley Line is a branch line that operates generally hourly services from Wickford to Southminster.
+In addition, the Crouch Valley line has services between Wickford and Southminster.

-Services are operated by Abellio Greater Anglia.
+Greater Anglia manages the station and operates all of its passenger services.

 Buses

 Bus services in Wickford are operated primarily by First Essex, but also by Stephensons of Essex and NIBS Buses.